iambalajive/typescript-express-starter/README.md

 # typescript-express-starter
-A starter kit for quickly bootstraping typescript based back end apps
+A starter kit for quickly bootstraping typescript based back end apps with logging .test,health check and linting support .
+The app runs on port 8080 .